-TA130A,B,C Acting Production Workshop: First Year 3-9 lab hrs/wk, 1-3 cr.
+TA130A,B,C Acting Production Workshop: First Year

 Introduces the study of rehearsal and performance techniques to include blocking, memorization, character development, and public performance.
 Course may be repeated for a maximum of nine credits.
-Prerequisite: Consent of the instructor, dependent upon audition and selection for a role (chorus, support or lead) or responsible duties, e.g. stage manager, house manager.
+Prerequisite: Consent of the instructor, dependent upon audition and selection for a role (chorus, support, or lead) or responsible duties, e.g. stage manager, house manager.
 F, W, Sp, offered as needed.

-TA140A,B,C Technical Production Workshop: First Year 3-9 lab hrs/wk, 1-3 cr.
+TA140A,B,C Technical Production Workshop: First Year

-Introduces the skills required in technical theatre production.
-Covers scenery construction and painting, lighting, sound, properties and stage management.
-Content and practical experiences change each term based on the public performance productions that are being produced.
+Introduces the skills required in technical theater production.
+Covers scenery construction and painting, lighting, sound, properties, and stage management.
+Content and practical experiences change each term based on the public performance productions being produced.
 Course may be repeated for a maximum of nine credits.
-This course is the stage technician's equivalent of TA130A, TA130B and TA130C.
+This course is the stage technician's equivalent of TA130A, TA130B, and TA130C.
 F, W, Sp, offered as needed.

-TA190A,B,C Projects in Theatre 3-9 lab hrs/wk, 1-3 cr.
+TA190A,B,C Projects in Theater 3-9 lab hrs/wk, 1-3 cr.

-Presents a designed, independent project associated with an area in theatre arts.
-Includes developing a contract with a theatre arts instructor related to the course content.
-May be repeated for up to 6 credits.
-Prerequisite: At least one course in TA130, TA140, TA121 or TA110, and consent of instructor.F, W, Sp
+Presents a designed, independent project associated with an area in theater arts.
+Includes developing a contract with a theater arts instructor related to the course content.
+Course may be repeated for a maximum of six credits.
+Prerequisite: At least one course in TA130, TA140, TA121, or TA110, and consent of instructor.
+F, W, Sp

-TA230A,B,C Acting Production Workshop: Second Year 3-9 lab hrs/wk, 1-3 cr.
+TA230A,B,C Acting Production Workshop: Second Year